Ferries from

 Sicily to Italy ferry timetable

-Italy Sicily ferry times can differ depending on the route you choose and which ferry company you're travelling with.
+Italy to Sicily ferry times can differ depending on the route you choose and which ferry company you're travelling with.
 The season you travel in can also affect the times, with more options usually available in the peak summer months.
 It's best to check the latest Italy to Sicily ferry timetable for your route before you book.

 Italy to Sicily ferry operators